joshsisto/frwarp/README.md

 ## Overview

-frwarp is a command-line utility that integrates AI assistance into your bash workflow.
+frwarp (free warp) is a command-line utility that integrates AI assistance into your bash workflow.
 Inspired by [Warp](https://www.warp.dev/), it leverages [Simon Willison's LLM tool](https://github.com/simonw/llm) to provide intelligent bash command suggestions, error troubleshooting, and command fixes directly in your terminal.

 ## Features